haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 As already pointed out, remember you might need to use the '-maxwarn' flag.

 We can now generate the ndx file, an index file containing groups of molecules and which can be customized according to the user needs.
 In the following we will only generate the file without changing anything with respect to the default settings.
-We will use it when performing the cluster analysis with GROMOS.

 From your current directory, type: